dougburks/ohmypcap/README.md

 ## Quick Installation

-Most folks will want to use our pre-built Docker image.
+For a private or permanent instance of OhMyPCAP, most folks will want to use our pre-built Docker image.
 If you prefer not to use our pre-built Docker image, then there are other options shown [below](#build-your-own-docker-image).

 ### Quick Installation on OhMyDebn